SeanyWang/despecs/LGspecs.md

 ## Font sizes

-Sometimes there are changes in font size, e.g. subscripts or small-fonts arranged in parallel.
+Sometimes there are changes in font size (e.g., subscripts or small-fonts arranged in parallel).
 Use one single space to denote changes between font sizes, and continue typing the texts in the order of text flows.
 For example:

 Image | Markup
 ----- | ------